 Close and open overhangs are widely used in Turkey for decades.
 Balconies, semi-balconies and extended rooms are the example of the overhangs.
-Previous catastrophic earthquakes in Turkey [18] showed that the buildings with overhangs damaged more compare to others.
-Even though, Turkish seismic design code allows the use of overhangs and requires them to be designed by considering the seismic loads, building toward the street side as shown in Figure 13.
+Previous catastrophic earthquakes in Turkey [Akansel et al. (2014)] showed that the buildings with overhangs damaged more compare to others.
+Even though, Turkish seismic design code allows the use of extensive soft-story damage/collapse.
+Large openings on the street side, for store windows or other purposes lead to a significantly weaker and more flexible structural frame than on the other side of the building, which has few openings, and cause topping of the building toward the street side as shown in Figure 11.